An SAP Basis administrator is an IT professional responsible for running your SAP landscape.

 - New, resource-intensive tools or projects such as big data analytics, which could bloat demands

-- Changing costs and competing offers by other cloud vendors
+- Changing costs and competing offers from other cloud vendors

 To help make the decisions, your HANA Basis administrator needs to be as savvy about business as they are about technology.